jfrank-summit/auto-id/docs/problem/auto-id-problem-statement.md

 4. Decision and rollout
    - Present trade‑offs and recommended default stack (with fallbacks)
    - Publish reference docs, examples, and checklists for teams

-Success criteria

-- Interoperates with A2A‑compliant peers using at least two distinct auth schemes
-- Supports offline verification of push notifications and artifact signatures
-- Demonstrates seamless key rotation without consumer outages
-- Minimal developer friction to adopt and operate

 ### Open questions